grunwaldlab/krisp/README.md

 ```

-When verbose is enabled, `krisp` will list the files being used as the ingroup
+When verbose is enabled, `krisp_fasta` will list the files being used as the ingroup
 and outgroup, and print progress information during runtime.
 Note that
 the verbose output will likely differ from that above as temporary files with
 random names are generated to store intermediate results.
 These tempory files